Adib-Habbou/EM-algorithm-and-Kmeans/README.md

 # EM-algorithm-and-Kmeans

-Implementation of Expectation-Maximization algorithm and Kmeans++
+* Implementation of Expectation-Maximization algorithm and it's application on Poisson distributions

+* Implementation of Kmeans++ (a version of Kmeans with special seeding) following the paper "k-means++: The Advantages of Careful Seeding" by David Arthur and Sergei Vassilvitskii